ixti/sidekiq-throttled/README.md

 if you are using dynamic limit/period options.
 Otherwise you risk getting into some trouble.

-### Timt To Live(ttl)
+### Time To Live(TTL)

-Default lock ttl is 15 minutes, this means after 15 minutes of execution, a running job will release lock and a new job from queue will start processing, doesn't matter how much more time old job is taking to complete.
+Default lock TTL is 15 minutes, this means after 15 minutes of execution, a running job will release lock and a new job from queue will start processing, doesn't matter how much more time old job is taking to complete.

 This effectively implies that even though you set concurrency to x, for jobs taking more than 15 minutes to complete, you may end up having more than x jobs running at a time.